ivinofutso/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints all the groups the current user is part of Change owner of hello to betty creates an empty file called hello
+prints all the groups the current user is part of Change owner of hello to betty creates an empty file called hello adds execute permission to the owner of the file hello